Alfried Krupp von Bohlen und Halbach: Imprisonment and the Nuremberg War Crimes Trial

 On 11 April 1945, Alfried Krupp von Bohlen und Halbach was placed under arrest by American troops in the Villa Hügel, later transferred to the Staumühle internment camp and interrogated there until the trial began.
 After the Allies had initially intended to indict his father Gustav in the first Nuremberg trial against the main war criminals, but he was declared unfit to stand trial due to illness and weakness, the Americans indicted Alfried Krupp von Bohlen und Halbach together with eleven senior employees of the Krupp company in a separate trial (Case X: Krupp trial) in 1947.

 In 1948, he was sentenced to twelve years in prison and the confiscation of all his assets for slave labour (use of forced labourers) and the plundering of economic assets in occupied foreign countries.
 In the indictment, he was also accused of planning a war of aggression and the associated conspiracy.
 However, he was acquitted of this charge, as it was his father and not he who ran the company in the period before the World War II.
 In an interview with the UK Daily Mail newspaper in 1959, when asked if he had "any sense of guilt", he replied: "What guilt?
 For what happened under Hitler?
 No. But it is regrettable that the German people themselves allowed themselves to be so deceived by Hitler."

-Amnesty and the Mehlem Treaty
+Sentence Commuted and the Mehlem Agreement

-On the basis of a report by independent American experts, Krupp von Bohlen und Halbach was pardoned by decision of the U.S. High Commissioner for Germany John Jay McCloy on 31 January 1951 and released early from the Landsberg Prison which was used by the Allied powers for holding Nazi War Criminals.
+At the strong urging of the West German government and under massive pressure from the West German public, the U.S. High Commissioner for Germany John Jay McCloy on 31 January 1951 approved the recommendations (including from the independent American Peck Panel) for commuting of sentences of several Nazi criminals including Krupp.